-This course fulfills a two hour requirement in the Kinesiology department for both teaching and wellness management majors and is part of the core curriculum.
-Exercise Prescription must be taken concurrently with Physiology of Exercise for all Kinesiology majors.
-The prerequisites are KINE 2310 and BIOL 2404 with grades of C or better.
+This course is designed to be taken at the junior level and is part of the Kinesiology core curriculum for both Teacher Education and Wellness Management majors.
+It is taken concurrently with KINE 3210- Exercise Prescription.
+The prerequisites are KINE 2310-Foundations of Kinesiology and BIOL 2404- Anatomy and Physiology with a grade of C or better.